 Organizations that assist with sustainability: source reduction, recovery, planning, education, etc.

-Resources for educators on the topic of food waste diversion.
+Resources for educators on the topic of food residuals diversion.

 The law allows MDE to grant a waiver from the law for a period of up to one year if the Department determines that achieving compliance would present an undue hardship or other reasonable circumstances as approved by the Department or a person generates food residuals identified as a biosecurity or food safety concern.
 Waiver requirements are detailed in